Sea Surface Temperature (8 day - MWOI, 1998+)

 Warm ocean waters help form clouds and affect weather patterns.
 The sea's surface temperature is also correlated to the availability of tiny ocean plants, called phytoplankton.
 For all of these reasons scientists monitor the sea’s surface temperature.

-Images by Jesse Allen, NASA's Earth Observatory, using MicroWave Optimally Interpolated daily Sea Surface Temperature data courtesy Remote Sensing Systems.
+Imagery produced by the NASA Earth Observations team using MicroWave Optimally Interpolated daily Sea Surface Temperature data courtesy Remote Sensing Systems.

 Federal Geographic Data Committee Geospatial Metadata